jeffmcclure/lot/README.md

 * New haggling/appraise system for all stores (makes use of Appraise skill and Persuade attribute)
 * Some chests must now be picked open, and may not be bashed open (makes use of Lockpick skill)

+## Roadmap / Future Enhancements
+* Souls-like death system where gold and XP can be recovered at your most recent death location

 ## See also
 * [CHANGES.md](CHANGES.md)
 * [INSTALL.md](INSTALL.md)

 ## For reference
 * [The Lord of Terror 1.06](https://neverwintervault.org/project/nwn1/module/lord-terror-diablo-campaign)